HomeCompaniesExin Therapeutics

 See original launch post ›

-Exin Therapeutics is developing genetic therapies targeting neural activity for people suffering from neurological and neuropsychiatric disorders.
+Exin Therapeutics uses AI and high-throughput mouse studies to develop therapies for people suffering from neurological and neuropsychiatric disorders.
 We are tackling conditions like epilepsy, debilitating symptoms of autism spectrum disorder (ASD), and Parkinson’s disease by focusing on the neural circuitry of the brain.

 Why is this important?